BurJuman: Carrefour

 On 21 August 2014, a 5,780 square metre Carrefour hypermarket was opened at the remodeled North Wing.
 Carrefour will serve as a key anchor tenant in BurJuman.

 Dining

 Burjuman houses over 40 restaurants and cafés.

 Metro link

 The BurJuman Metro Station entrance, which is near the North Wing, offers visitors a close and convenient link to the mall.

 Naming rights

 In December 2012, RTA and BurJuman officially renamed Khalid Bin Al Waleed Station to BurJuman Station under the Dubai Metro “Naming Rights Initiative”.

 History

-The North Wing section of the mall opened its doors to the public on 5 November 1991, making it one of the oldest malls in Dubai.
+The North Wing section of the mall opened to the public on 5 November 1991, making it one of the oldest malls in Dubai.
 The mall used to comprise 500000 sqft.

 The South Wing opened to the public in the spring of 2007, extending the area from 500000 sqft to 800000 sqft.
 By March 2013, the North Wing had been closed for renovation.
 Carrefour hypermarket was opened in the newly renovated section of the mall in August 2014.